 Moths are so much more than sweater chomping, crop raiding menaces.
 They are abundant, beautiful, and fascinating insects, a hidden diversity that lies just outside your front door.
 This presentation by Jeff Babson celebrates moths, the wonderfully diverse, mostly nocturnal cousins of butterflies.
 We explore the life cycle, classification, and diversity of moths, focusing on southern Arizona's species.

 Jeff Babson is a naturalist, with expertise in birds, butterflies, moths, and dragonflies.
 He lives in Vail, AZ, just southeast of Tucson.
-He got his start in birding when is grandfather gave him a field guide when he was in kindergarten.
+He got his start in birding when his grandfather gave him a field guide when he was in kindergarten.
 That was the beginning of a lifelong passion for birds.
 That passion quickly grew to include just about everything that moves or has roots.
 Prior to moving to Vail, Jeff lived in the Bahamas for eight years, enjoying many Caribbean specialties and North American migrants.
-Now, Jeff owns Sky Island Tours a natural history education and eco-tour company.
+Now, Jeff owns Sky Island Tours a natural history education and eco-tour company, and guides for the SW Wings festivals.
 Jeff is also Wildlife Viewing Program Specialist for Pima County Department of Natural Resources, Parks, and Recreation.